Tax limits

 In practice, the tax rules are far from simple and we strongly recommend that you seek financial advice if you believe you are affected by the tax relief limitations on your pension savings.

 The Group Pensions Department is not allowed to give you advice about your personal tax position.
-It is your responsibility to assess your personal position against the Annual Allowance and it is your responsibility to declare any personal tax charge due on your self-assessment tax returns.
-We recommend that you get financial advice before making any important decisions about your pension arrangements.
+It is your responsibility to assess your personal position against the Annual Allowance (AA) and it is your responsibility to declare any personal tax charge due on your self-assessment tax returns.
+We recommend you get financial advice before making any important decisions about your pension arrangements.
 You can find information on financial advisers by visiting www.unbiased.co.uk